Movonkol/SarcASM_analysis/README.md

 pip install pyimagej scyjava
 ```

-If these `pip` commands run without errors, you’re ready to configure and run the script.
+If these `pip` commands run without errors, you’re ready to configure and run the script (also try pip3 if pip doesnt work).

 ---